-- · SDXC Logo is a trademark of SD-3C, LLC. - Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, and Windows 8.1 are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, and iPhoto are trademarks of Apple Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - Android and Google Play are trademarks or registered trademarks of Google Inc. - App Store is a service mark of Apple Inc.

-- iOS is a trademark or registered trademark of Cisco Systems, Inc. of the United States. - Wi-Fi is a registered trademark of the Wi-Fi Alliance. - EXILIM and EXILIM Remote are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.
+- SDXC Logo is a trademark of SD-3C, LLC. - Windows, Internet Explorer, Windows Media, Windows Vista, Windows 7, Windows 8, Windows 8.1, and Windows 10 are registered trademarks or trademarks of Microsoft Corporation in the United States and other countries. - Macintosh, Mac OS, QuickTime, iPhoto, and iPhone are trademarks of Apple Inc. - HDMI, the HDMI logo, and High-Definition Multimedia Interface are trademarks or registered trademarks of HDMI Licensing, LLC. - · Android and Google Play are trademarks or registered trademarks of Google Inc. - · App Store is a service mark of Apple Inc. - iOS is a trademark or registered trademark of Cisco Systems, Inc. of the United States. - · Wi-Fi is a registered trademark of the Wi-Fi Alliance. - The Bluetooth® word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by CASIO COMPUTER CO., LTD. is under license.
+Other trademarks and trade names are those of their respective owners. - EXILIM and EXILIM Connect are registered trademarks or trademarks of CASIO COMPUTER CO., LTD. - All other company or product names mentioned herein are registered trademarks or trademarks of their respective companies.